top of page

 Amna Asim - Master's Student

-Amna was a Master's student in the Department of Psychology at Stony Brook University.
+Amna completed her Masters in Clinical Psychology at Stony Brook University.
+In her time with the lab she led a manuscript focusing on the impact of collider bias on genetic prediction.
 She completed an honors thesis on the impact of smartphone usage on mindful attention and aggression among car drivers during her undergraduate at Bahria University, Islamabad.
-Currently, Amna is working at the University of Washington, in research.
+Currently, Amna is working at the University of Washington as a research coordinator.

 Jeremy.jpg